 Your care plan

-Here is a link to a downloadable care plan which you can complete to help you to manage your blood pressure.
+Here is a link to a downloadable care plan in MS Word format which you can complete to help you to manage your blood pressure.

 - What is high blood pressure? - British Heart Foundation